chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 ### Payment Agreement Consents Update - Request

-The OBWritePAUpdateRequest1 object must be used to update/modify the elements of the Payment Agreement Consent
+The OBWritePAUpdateRequest1 object must be used to update/modify the elements of the Payment Agreement Consent.

-- PUT /payment-agreement-consents/{ConsentId}
+- PATCH /payment-agreement-consents/{ConsentId}

 #### UML Diagram